Robert Blee: Biography

-Blee was born in the eastern part of what is now Cleveland, in 1839, and was a son of Hugh Blee, one of the early settlers of this county.
+Blee was born in the eastern part of what is now Cleveland, in 1839, and was the son of Hugh Blee, one of the early settlers of this county.
 Mr. Blee was prepared for Shaw Academy, a Collinwood educational institution, at a district school, which was located near the Lake Shore railway tracks in Glenville.
 The Blee family was moderately large.